 This article is intended to educate coaches about the importance of proper warm-up and cool-down practices.
 The reasoning for proper warm-up and the different types will be discussed as well as the rationale for proper cool-down following strenuous exercise.
 No matter the skill level of your athlete, you should always begin your workout with a proper warm-up.
 The purpose of the warm-up is to stimulate the cardiovascular system and to warm up the muscles that the athlete will be using during the activity.
-Although I am not providing it for this article, research has shown that many injuries that occur during training are caused due to improper warm-up before exercise.
+Although I am not providing it for this article, research has shown that many injuries that occur during training are caused due to improperly warming up before exercise.

 6 REASONS TO WARM-UP:

 - Increases overall body and muscle temperatures which increase blood flow to the active muscles.

 - Increases the body and muscle temperature which helps to increase the rate of energy production.

 - Contraction and reflex times are improved with higher muscle temperatures.

 - Exercising without warming up places a potentially dangerous stress on the heart.
 Warming up reduces the stress on the heart.

 - Soft tissue (tendons, ligaments, muscles) injuries are less likely.

 - There is also a psychological benefit from properly warming up (the athlete feels more ready to participate).